mackness/Personal-Notes/graph_ql/graph_ql.md

 Apollo wraps all resolvers in a try catch block, if an error is thrown inside a resolver the error is caught and sent back to the client without crashing the server process.

+OR

+`fieldName: (parent, args, context, info) => data;`

+`parent`: An object that contains the result returned from the resolver on the parent type `args`: An object that contains the arguments passed to the field `context`: An object shared by all resolvers in a GraphQL operation.
+We use the context to contain per-request state such as authentication information and access our data sources.
+info: Information about the execution state of the operation which should only be used in advanced cases

 ### Nested Resolvers

 It's possible ot write resolvers for types and fields of types.
 Consider the following resolver: